ubirch/ubirch-protocol-python/docs/index.md

 ---

 # Documentation and examples
-Welcome to the documentation of the [ubirch-protocol](https://github.com/ubirch/ubirch-protocol#readme) in Python!
+This is the documentation of the [Ubirch-protocol](https://github.com/ubirch/ubirch-protocol) in **Python 3**.

+The ubirch-protocol is a protocol to ensure the integrity (is unchanged) and identity (ownership) of data.

+Here you can find guides from an easy introduction up to tools meant for developers.

 ## Getting Started
 If you have already cloned the [Git-Repository](https://github.com/ubirch/ubirch-protocol-python/tree/ecdsa-betterReadMe),